 Overview

-Alex Jackson’s works are in the collections of the de Young Museum, The Studio Museum in Harlem and Santa Barbara Museum of Art.
+Jackson’s works are in the collections of the de Young Museum, The Studio Museum in Harlem and Santa Barbara Museum of Art.
 He has exhibited at institutions including Madison Museum of Contemporary Art, Elmhurst Art Museum, and Chazen Museum of Art.
-He has been reviewed in The New York Times, The Los Angeles Times and New American Paintings.
+Jackson has been reviewed in The New York Times, The Los Angeles Times and New American Paintings.
 He has attended residencies at Skowhegan School of Painting and Sculpture, Yale Norfolk, and the Royal Drawing School at Dumfries House.
 Jackson has an MFA from Yale University, and a BFA from the University of Wisconsin-Madison.
-Recent presentations include FOG Design + Art 2024 presenting his Earthgrazer series as well as In Their Hands at Jenkins Johnson Gallery San Francisco.
+Recent presentations include FOG Design + Art 2024 presenting his Earthgrazer series, Art Basel, Basel, and the exhibition In Their Hands at Jenkins Johnson Gallery in San Francisco.

 Works